dnsvee/Java/Forth/README.md

 The first form is a literal.
 Note that when the list is constructed it is reversed to match the way it is visually represented so when a list is made like ( 1 2 3 4 ) then 1 is the first element and 4 the last.

+Words defined on lists:
 ```
 word	stack notation	explanation

+push	( b a --   )	push a on top of b:list
+pop	( a   -- b )	pops top element from a:list on top of stack as b:object
+at 	( b a -- c ) 	get c:value at index b:number from a:list
+set     ( c b a -- ) 	set value of index b:number in list:c to value a
 ```

 ## Maps